 |New York, New York||$250||$2,200||$2,450|

-INSIDER TIP : There are three ways to save money on your shipping rate:
+There are two additional ways to save money on your shipping rate:

 - The prices above include ground transportation costs- If you drive your vehicle from your city to a port, you can save $300 to $1000, depending on how far you need to drive.